 We undertake rigorous checks on all staff and volunteers who work in our school and maintain a central record documenting these.
 Staff involved in recruitment and selection of employees are trained in safer recruitment, and all of our staff and volunteers undertake in-house Child Protection training.

 Paul Shaughnessy, Headteacher, is our Designated Safeguarding Officer and should be the first point of contact for any concerns around safeguarding and child protection.
-Our Deputy Safeguarding Leads are Lyn Hill and Jenny Alleway (Assistant Headteachers); Rob Woods (SENCo); Charlotte Rawcliffe (Maths Subject Leader) and Rachael Stewart (School Business Manager).
+Our Deputy Safeguarding Leads are Caroline Johnston (Deputy Headteacher); Lyn Hill (English Subject Lead); Jenny Alleway (Key Stage One Lead); Rob Woods (SENCo); Charlotte Rawcliffe (Maths Subject Leader) and Rachael Stewart (School Business Manager).
 All are available in school, by phone on (01235) 817744, or with an email labelled for their attention to email@example.com.
-Kate Woods is our named governor with responsibility for safeguarding.
+Paul Smith is our named governor with responsibility for safeguarding.

 As part of our role to safeguard pupils, please be aware that, like all schools, we have a duty to share information with other agencies where there are any concerns about the safety or well-being of a child.